 There are no words to describe how much I love you.
 Any parent knows what I’m feeling.
 I have always held you in the deepest part of my heart, where you will always be safe, and protected.
 I love you.
 Forever.

 (Jonestown survivor Tim Carter is a regular contributor to this website.
+His other stories in this edition of the jonestown report are An Embrace of Terry Carter Jones, and Missing You, Mary Lou.
 His previous stories may be found here.)